Warning to homeowners on significant changes to capital gains rules from April 2020

 Details that will need to be provided including the date the property was acquired, purchase and disposal costs, such as legal and surveying fees and costs of eligible home improvements, undertaken during the period of homeownership.
 In some circumstances, a professional valuation may also be required.
 You will also need to have a clear understanding of your earnings in that tax year also.

-The amount of capital gains to be paid will depend upon which tax band you fall within and charged at either 18% or 28% (or a combination of the two, if this gain pushes you into a higher tax band).
-There is currently a tax-free capital gains allowance of £12,000, however, if you have disposed of any other assets in the same tax year, part or all of this may have already been utilised.
+The amount of capital gains to be paid will depend upon which tax band you fall within and charged at either 18% or 24% (or a combination of the two, if this gain pushes you into a higher tax band).
+There is currently a tax-free capital gains allowance of £3,000 (from 2024).
+However, if you have disposed of any other assets in the same tax year, part or all of this may have already been utilised.

 If you have let your main residence for part of the time you owned it or moved out for a long period before selling, the rules to calculate the capital gain can be more complicated.